awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-jumpstart.md

 # SageMaker JumpStart<a name="studio-jumpstart"></a>

-**Important**
+**Note**
  To use new features with an existing notebook instance or Studio app, you must restart the notebook instance or the Studio app to get the latest updates\.
+For more information, see [Update SageMaker Studio and Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update.html)\.

  You can use SageMaker JumpStart to learn about SageMaker features and capabilities through curated 1\-click solutions, example notebooks, and pretrained models that you can deploy\.
 You can also fine\-tune the models and deploy them\.